cirosantilli/linux-cheat/desktop/README.md

 X does not:

 -   relegates certain jobs to x display managers and x window managers.

 -   panel

 -   a desktop that shows files contained in some predefined folder.
 TODO who does that?

 -   sound management

-    this has been taken up by other projects:
+    This has been taken up by other projects:

     - PulseAudio
     - Advanced Linux Sound Architecture (ALSA)

 Usually graphic accelerated.
-This is why messing with gpu settings may break your desktop.
+This is why messing with GPU settings may break your desktop.

 X11 uses a server/client mode